How to Teach Your Baby Sign Language (Step-by-Step Guide) - Baby Chick

 Reduce Tantrums

 Not at all.
-A 2000 research study concluded that sign language does not delay or hamper spoken language in any way.3 While no research evidence states sign language can boost spoken language development or IQ, it is stated that sign language supports and facilitates spoken language.
+A 2000 research study concluded that sign language does not delay or hamper spoken language in any way.3 While no research evidence states that sign language can boost spoken language development or IQ, it is stated that sign language supports and facilitates spoken language.

-It is never too early or late to begin signing with your baby or toddler.
+It is never too early or too late to begin signing with your baby or toddler.
 Some resources recommend starting at 6 months.4 However, babies can begin to respond to signs as early as 3-4 months old.
 On average, babies begin signing back to their parents between 8-12 months of age, but you may find your baby starting to sign before or after that age range.2

 What Signs Should I Teach My Baby?